 The cover of the Tempur Pedic Cloud Luxe Breeze comes with a SmartClimate Dual Cover System.
 It is an advanced zip-off cover with double the cool-to-touch power that cool and pleasant to the touch and that will also make you feel cooler when you lie down.

 Firmness & Support

-The Tempur Pedic Cloud Luxe Breeze is quite soft when compared to other models and the Sabrina mattress.
-The Breeze layer and Climate layer of this mattress place it around a 4-5 on a 10-point scale (10 being the firmest).
+The new Tempur Pedic Cloud Luxe Breeze soft model is quite soft when compared to other models and the Sabrina mattress.
+The PureCool+ Phase Change layer and TEMPUR-CM+ layer of this mattress place it around a 4-5 on a 10-point scale (10 being the firmest).
 So, when you lay on the mattress, you sink into it quite a bit, especially if you are a heavier sleeper like Andrew (230lbs).

 The Tempur Pedic differs from many other memory foam mattresses in that it may initially seem to sleep hot or be too hard.
 However, the company recommends a 2-3 week “break-in” period for your body to acclimate to the mattress, and as the time passes your body totally adapts to it.

 As it has been already mentioned, the new Tempur-Pedic Cloud Luxe Breeze soft is a very soft model and it gives you the feeling of sleeping on a could.
 It is extremely comfortable, it cushions your body and feels super luxurious.

 Although it doesn’t have any special technology and materials included in its construction, its high-quality, heavy foam for which it is known perfectly conforms and adapts to your body.